R Vs Python – Which One Is Best For Data Science?

 Who It’s used by?

-Python: Python is used by programmers that want to delve into data analysis or apply statistical techniques, and by developers and programmers that turn to data science.
+Python: Python is used by programmers who want to delve into data analysis or apply statistical techniques, and by developers and programmers who turn to data science.

 R: R has been used primarily in academics and research and is great for exploratory data analysis.
 In recent years, enterprise usage has rapidly expanded.